uftr/devex/README.md

 Once the input is given, press <Enter> to proceed further.
 If a variable doesn't have a default value and user skips by pressing <Enter>, then user is re-promted 3 times for the input.

-> **_NOTE_**: main.tf by deault is expected in the working directory of the user.
+> **_NOTE_**: main.tf by deault is expected in the working directory of the user from where vdex is invoked.

+init will create src/ folder in the current workspace if it doesn't exist.

-User can directly edit the generated configuration file <src/<SYSTEM-NAME/config.txt> and replace the values for the variables.
+User can directly edit the generated configuration file <src/<SYSTEM-NAME>/config.txt> and replace the values for the variables.
 The configuration files accepts standard terraform comment (# or //) at the start of the any line.

 Format of the configuration file: